 Step 7 – Restoring the power

-It is time to flip the breaker switch on again and test your device that you single-handedly installed.
+It is time to flip the breaker switch on again and test the device that you single-handedly installed.

 If everything seems to be in order, you can screw the two included security screws into the faceplate’s underside using the small end of the included screwdriver.
 If not, recheck the connections that you made earlier.